ken-abel/RTS-2026/README.md

 as well as the binary semaphore signaling from App 3 to enable signaling H and M tasks to start (H via vTaskDelayUntil loop from App 1, M via GPIO interrupts and binary semaphore signaling).

-To-do
-Edit initial comment block to reflect that this is the final app and not App4 Delete irrelevant tasks and lines of code from the skeleton

-Things I noticed:
-With the lock set to be a mutex, if you spam the button, the M task will starve the L task and actually significantly decrease the latency of the H task (from 220ms at times, to consistently ~2ms).
-With the lock set to be a semaphore, if you press the button, it consistently causes H's delay to be greater than 1 seconds, sometimes 3 seconds or more compared to never breaching 0.3 seconds when using a mutex with priority inheritance.
-The period of M is variable, so when I calculate total utilization U, I should find the threshold of M's period at which U = .78 and 1
-App2 has a WCET measurer that I can use to find the execution time of L M and H